 This guide covers short-term rental laws in New Jersey, from limited state oversight to specific requirements in major cities.
+For property owners operating across state lines, Pennsylvania's rental regulations may also apply, while nearby Maryland's statewide licensing system offers a contrasting regulatory approach in the mid-Atlantic region.

 Understanding New Jersey Short-Term Rental Laws